-5.1.1 The reconstruction works of wetland are likely to produce noise and cause disturbance.
+- 5.1.1 The reconstruction works of wetland are likely to produce noise and cause disturbance.
 High level noise disturbance can potentially lead to behavioral disturbance, auditory masking, and physiological stress to wildlife.
 In the most serious cases, it may also lead to abandonment of preferred habitats by the wildlife if the noise disturbance is constantly present for a prolonged duration.
 In order to mitigate the construction noise, temporary noise barriers are proposed as noise mitigation measures.
-The WRA should also be constructed during wet season prior to main construction of the residential development, hence providing habitats for the migratory birds in wintering season.
+The WRA should also be constructed during wet season prior to main construction (third phase of the construction) of the residential development, hence providing habitats for the migratory birds in wintering season. - 5.1.2 The construction period will be divided into four phases (Figure 5.1 refers), the first phase (in green box) will be the WRA; the second phase (in red box) in southwestern part of the Application Site; the third phase (in blue box) on building construction in northwestern part; and the final phase (in purple box) on building construction at rest parts of Application Site. - 5.1.3 The wetland establishment period prior to construction, is being planned for a period of 6 months.
+During the establishment period, the second phase (25 nos. of Housing Unit C) in the southwestern part of the Application Site, which are located further away from the WRA, will be constructed to minimize the disruption to the proposed WRA.
+To further lower the impact of wetland during establishment period, the buildings to be located far away from the WRA will be constructed as third phase.
+After the completion of the establishment period, the last phase will then be commenced accordingly.